 Crab Orchard Mountain SEGMENT is divided onto two SECTIONS south to north:

-Daddy’s Creek Section – 7.2 mile section from Hebbertsburg Road north to East Keyes Harrison Road.
+Daddy’s Creek Section – 7.2 mile section from Hebbertsburg Road north to East Keyes Road.
 This includes the 2.4 mile section east of Hebbertsburg Road that crosses De Lozier Creek.

 Devil’s Breakfast Table Section – under construction section from Peavine Road north to Devil’s Breakfast Table.